voxo-yt/CLI-Toolbox-Generator/README.md

     -   stubs for each menu option

         The stubs act as placeholders where you add your project-specific code either directly or as a method call.
+If you need an example of this process, check documents/ExampleWalkthrough.md

 -   **Zero External Dependencies**\
     No external libraries required.